mfhepp/cdf/README.md

 This is because OSX, by default, grants at least read-access to all users on the given machine, via the `staff` usergroup.

-If you use the `source` command to include the `cdf.sh` script within your `.bashrc` or `.bashprofile` file, you must make sure that the respective directory cannot be written to by other users.
-Otherwise, someone could inject arbitrary Bash commands into your environment.
+If you were to use the `source` command to include the `cdf.sh` script within your `.bashrc` or `.bashprofile` file, you must make sure that the respective directory cannot be written to by other users.
+Otherwise, someone could inject arbitrary Bash commands into your environment. **This is why the install script instead *copies the contents of that script* to your Bash profile.**

 ## Credits and Acknowledgments

-This tool was inspired by the following article:
+This tool was initially inspired by the following article:

 - <https://medium.com/@marko.luksa/linux-osx-shell-trick-create-bookmarks-so-you-can-cd-directly-into-the-dirs-you-use-regularly-64003051211f>

-The proposed approach has the problem that you end up in the symbolic link directory, not the realpath thereof, which can be confusing and intransparent.
+While the proposed approach works, it has a few limitations, namely that you end up in the symbolic link directory, not the physical `realpath` thereof, which can be confusing and intransparent.

+ChatGPT 4 was a great buddy and time-saver, helping me through the many pitfalls of Bash as the grand, old lady of scripting languages.